gradle/gradle/subprojects/docs/src/docs/release/notes.md

         main.cpp.lib library: 'foo'
     }

+#### Changed source set of CUnit sources

+The C language source set for CUnit test sources has been renamed from 'cunit' to 'c'.

 ### Changes to incubating Java language plugins

 To better support the production of multiple binary outputs for a single set of sources, a new set of Java